 Successful Black Parenting magazine jumped into the world of animation and expanded it to include board books for children based on the animations we produce.
 All of the animations have main characters that are Black.
-“We know that representation matters and it is important to inject this diversity, not only into the animation world but the literary world as well,” said Janice Robinson-Celeste, the author of the initial books being launched under the imprint of SBP, an acronym for Successful Black Parenting.
+“We know that representation matters and it is important to inject this diversity, not only into the animation world but the literary world as well,” said Janice Robinson-Celeste, the author of the initial books being launched under the imprint of SBP Publishing.
+The acronym is for Successful Black Parenting.

-“The cool thing is that anyone can buy and learn from our books,” said Robinson-Celeste.
+“The cool thing is that anyone can buy and learn from our books.
+You don’t have to be brown to have books with brown people in your home,” said Robinson-Celeste.
 “I hope that all parents and their children will appreciate Big Kids.”
 Robinson-Celeste is also an early childhood specialist, a mom, former parent educator, teacher, daycare owner, published parenting author, owner of Ethnic Animations, and is the publisher of Successful Black Parenting magazine.

 The back of the book reads, “Come along on a journey through the jungle and to the big city!
 Children will discover dinosaurs, airplanes, trains, and more while learning they are bigger than they know.
 This book is for small children to feel empowered in a big, big world.”